 Customer Service Training

 Ms. Cherrylee Pinder, CP Consultants, a dynamic motivational and educational speaker conducted both sessions at our Potter’s Cay Dock location.
 Ms. Pinder has conducted such trainings for Bahamas Ferries in the past.
 The sessions were designed to address the many issues encountered on a daily basis.
 A wide range of topics were covered which included a friendly greeting, customer service delivery failures, effectively managing irate customers, and exceeding customers’ expectations.
-Also, during the sessions challenges were addressed through role plays, new ideas were put forward on how improvements can be made, and a list of action items were created for follow up.
+Also, during the sessions challenges were addressed through role plays, new ideas were put forward on how improvements can be made, and a list of action items were created for follow-up.

-The Day-Away Coordinators conduct the Harbour Island Day-Away excursion tour for international and local guests, including corporate and school groups.
+The Day-Away Coordinators conduct the Harbour Island Day-Away excursion tour for international and local guests, which includes corporate and school groups.
 In an effort to provide our guests with the best possible tour, Coordinators participated in a week long workshop hosted by Mr. Craig Mortimer, Bahama Host Trainer.
 The training sessions were conducted in two segments.

 The first segment of the training was all theory and addressed topics including the value of the customer, customer communication (verbal and nonverbal), handling difficult customers, attitude adjustments, tour guide skills, presentation skills, group management skills, and interpretation skills.
 The second segment of the training, which is the practical aspect, was held onsite in beautiful Harbour Island.
 Each Coordinator had the opportunity to conduct a portion of the tour and they found it to be quite enjoyable.